IUPAC-InChI/InChI_Dev/README.md

 - <em>Beta2</em>: 29/11/2023
 - <em>Beta1</em>: 20/11/2023

+## Changelog

+Changed:
+- 9 mathematical functions had to be rewritten in `ichister.c` and `e_0dstereo.c` as the functions' arguments are arrays of various dimensions
+- 17 blocks of code in files `runichi2.c`, `inchi_dll_a2.c`, `ichiprt3.c`, `ichiread.c`, `ichirvr1.c`, `runichi.c`, `ichiparm.c` had to be rewritten to address memory leaks, security issues, buffer overruns, improperly written conditional statements or bit-wise operations

+Security issues fixed:
+- 5 buffer overflow issues due to use of large array dimensions
+- 114 potential security bugs related to improper NULL pointer dereferencing which might cause crashes or exits
+- 39 potential memory leaks
+- 530 potential applications of optional [bounds checking functions](#BCF)
+- 26 potential security issues have been marked for further revision

+Other issues fixed:
+- 2456 bugs and issues have been addressed:
+  - type conversions and mismatches
+  - removing redundant variables and/or code
+  - addressing `LLVM/Clang` warnings

 ## Using precompiled binaries
 64-bit and 32-bit precompiled binaries (executable, `.dll/.so` and ELF files) are located in the following folders:
 <br />